Help if you’ve left local authority care

 Regardless of whether a university or college has the Quality Mark, it’s worth checking their website to see if they offer a care leaver’s bursary or other tailored support.

-PUSH describes itself as ‘the ruthlessly independent guide to UK universities’.
-The link takes you to their Student Money section.
+PUSH (describes itself as ‘the ruthlessly independent guide to UK universities’) includes a Student Money section.

-The NUS website has a ‘Money and Funding’ section offering advice and information on juggling your finances.
+NUS ‘Money and Funding’ section offers advice and information on juggling your finances.

-Pure Potential is an independent organisation that helps state-educated students with student finance, Ucas forms and career choices.
+Pure Potential – an independent organisation that helps state-educated students with student finance, Ucas forms and career choices.